What Is Object Cache in WordPress: How It Works, Different Types, and How to Enable It

 - Once the server receives and approves the request, it delivers the data or resources to the browser.

-- If you enable object caching on your site, the server will duplicate the user requests in your cache.
+- If you enable object caching on your site, the server will create a copy of the user requests and store them in your cache.

 - Whenever the browser sends the same request, the server will deliver the data from the cache instead of querying the database.

-However, if a duplicate doesn’t exist, the server will generate a new result and create a copy for future use before sending it back to the user’s browser.
+However, if a copy doesn’t exist, the server will generate a new result and create a copy for future use before sending it back to the user’s browser.